What are the Ticket Office hours?

 Please call the ticket office at 801-533-NOTE (6683) in advance for limited wheelchair and other accessible seating.

 There is a limited amount of wheelchair and other accessible seating available.
-In order to accommodate as many of our guests with special needs as possible in the ADA section, you may purchase up to four seats in this section.
+In order to accommodate as many of our guests with special needs as possible in the accessible section, you may purchase up to four seats in this section.
 Seats are numbered.
-Please be sensitive to the needs of others when requesting tickets in our ADA section.
-Service animals trained to assist the disabled are welcome at our performances and do not require you to sit in the ADA section.
+Please be sensitive to the needs of others when requesting tickets in our accessible section.
+Service animals trained to assist the disabled are welcome at our performances and do not require you to sit in the accessible seating section.
 If you need other assistance call the ticket office at least 24 hours in advance of the performance at 801-533-NOTE (6683).

 Is VIP Seating available?